-It was in these times that an NIH-sponsored training program in “Mineral and Skeletal Metabolism” was conceived and established by Dr. Avioli as the backbone for educating students, residents and fellows in this new discipline.
+It was in these times that an NIH-sponsored training program in “Mineral and Skeletal Metabolism” was conceived and established by Avioli as the backbone for educating students, residents, and fellows in this new discipline.

 This training program is an example of extraordinary success in teaching.
 In its three decades of continuous funding, it trained over 100 individuals, the majority of whom have pursued academic careers.
-Many of the current leaders in the field of metabolic bone diseases have been trained at Washington University.
+Many of the current leaders in the field of metabolic bone diseases have been trained at Washington University School of Medicine.

-One of the fundamental observations by the Division’s young investigators, and in particular Drs.
-Michael Whyte and Steven Teitelbaum, was that postmenopausal osteoporosis was a heterogeneous disorder, characterized by forms with high, normal, or low bone turnover, thus laying the bases for a new, pathophysiological classification of the disease.
+One of the fundamental observations by the division’s young investigators, and in particular Michael Whyte, MD, and Steven Teitelbaum, MD, was that postmenopausal osteoporosis was a heterogeneous disorder, characterized by forms with high, normal, or low bone turnover, thus laying the bases for a new pathophysiological classification of the disease.